what honey is the best for colds

 linden honey

-(reduces the hypersecretion of hydrochloric acid in the stomach (in the form of heat) or, on the contrary, it increases it (in the cold state).
+(reduces the hypersecretion of hydrochloric acid in the stomach (in the form of heat) or, on the contrary, increases it (in the cold state).
 Also diuretic and laxative),

 coriander honey (constipation and flatulance colic, gastritis and ulcers).